GluuFederation/docs-oxd-prod/3.1.1/sources/framework/rails/index.md

 The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Ruby on Rails app to an OpenID Connect Provider (OP) for login.
 You can send users to any standard OP for login, including Google.
 In these docs we use the [free open source Gluu Server](http://gluu.org/gluu-server) as the OP.

 !!!
 Note
-    You can also refer to the [oxd ruby library docs](../../libraries/python/) for more details on java classes.
+    You can also refer to the [oxd ruby library docs](../../libraries/ruby/) for more details on ruby classes.

 ## Deployment